soft-eng-practicum/RosterSniper/README.md

 ## If you are a USER:

-To run the web application, simply go to the RosterSniper.com website.
-If you have NoScript - or any other security browser plugins that disable scripts - please ensure it is disabled, or has RosterSniper whitelisted.
+To run the web application, simply go to the [RosterSniper](https://rostersniper.com/) website, but if you need a tutorial, go to the [about page](https://rostersniper.com/about/).
+Though, if you have NoScript - or any other security browser plugins that disable scripts - please ensure it is disabled - or RosterSniper is whitelisted - or the website may not work properly.